War is a Disaster,

 A central theme in War is a Disaster, is the relationship between national memory and militarism.
 Historical consciousness becomes discernible in glimpses, such as the gestures of players in a war game spontaneously re-enacting death in combat, or in the sequence of photographs that a costume designer chooses to make on the set of his war film.

 “War is a Disaster,” has been produced with support from The Finnish Cultural Foundation, The Foundation for the Advancement of Journalistic Culture, Kimmo Kaivanto Foundation and Arts Promotion Center Finland.
+Material for the work has been collected from archives of The National Library, The Finnish Army Image Archive, The National Audiovisual Institute of Finland and multiple private museums.
 Part of the work has been undertaken during a residency at Öres Residency Program.

 Book